 - Work with the local community, especially Catch

 - Library visits

-- School performances such as
+- School performances

 - Themed days and weeks such as Anti-bullying week, mental health awareness week, safer internet day etc.